jadonk/beaglebone-ai-wiki/System-Reference-Manual.md

 * Fully virtualized memory addressing for OS operation in a unified memory architecture (MMU)

 ### 5.3 Memory

+**5.3.1  1GB DDR3L**
+Dual 512 MB x 32 DDR3 memory devices are used, one on each side of the board, for a total of 1 GB.
+THey will each operate at a clock frequency of 1066 MHz yielding an effective rate of 2133MHz on the DDR3L bus allowing for 1.6GB/S of DDR3L memory bandwidth.

+**5.3.2  4GB Embedded MMC**
+A single 4GB embedded MMC (eMMC) device is on the board.

+**5.3.3  microSD Connector**
+The board is equipped with a single microSD connector to act as a secondary boot source for the board and, if selected as such, can be the primary booth source.
+The connector will support larger capacity microSD cards.
+The microSD card is not provided with the board.

+**5.3.4 Booth Modes**
 ### 5.4 Power Management
 ### Connectivity